 Complete this application, sign the letter of agreement, and mail them, and your native plant list, as soon as possible.
 Garden selection will be made from respondents that meet the criteria (step 1) and best demonstrate a variety of natural gardening techniques.
-Natural techniques could include, but are not limited to the following: selecting drought-resistant plants, reduced lawn, dense plantings to outcompete weeds, mulching, use of compost to enrich the soil, inclusion of bird and beneficial insect-attracting plants, and the conditions to support the needs of wildlife, such as food, water, shelter, and breeding areas.
+Natural techniques could include, but are not limited to the following: reduced or no lawn, dense plantings to out-compete weeds, mulching, use of compost to enrich the soil, inclusion of bird and beneficial insect-attracting plants, and the conditions to support the needs of wildlife, such as food, water, shelter, and breeding areas.